Three Creative Ways to Lower Your Retirement Taxes

 - Moving to a smaller, potentially less expensive home can sometimes result in lower property tax bills.

-- Smaller homes can have lower maintenance and utility costs, which can free up more income for tax-advantaged investments or other things important to you.
+- Smaller homes can have lower maintenance and utility costs, which can free more income for tax-advantaged investments or other things important to you.

 Moving to a state with low property taxes or no income taxes could potentially save you hundreds in taxes a year.
 Both moves could reduce your overall tax burden and improve your quality of life.

-While the tiny house movement is an extreme example, another instance would be moving from a high-tax place to a low-tax place with walkability (potentially reducing the need for a car, which would save on motor vehicle costs and, in some cases, gas tax and property taxes as well).
+While the tiny house movement is an extreme example, another instance would be moving from a high-tax place to a low-tax place with walkability (potentially reducing the need for a car, which would save on vehicle costs and, in some cases, gas tax and property taxes as well).

-So we’ll go over something else you can try — reducing sales tax paid.
+We’ll go over something else you can try — reducing sales tax paid.

-2. Avoid sales tax
+2. Avoid sales tax in retirement

 Unfortunately, there is no surefire way to avoid sales tax.
-However, there are minimalist approaches you can take to minimize the amount of tax you pay.
+However, there are approaches you can take to minimize the amount of tax you pay.

-Essentially, when you’re a minimalist, you’re typically buying fewer items, which results in paying less sales tax overall.
+When you’re a minimalist, you’re typically buying fewer items, which results in paying less sales tax overall.
 Your goal is to purchase only what you truly need or value.

 Let’s look at an example.